 In the first century B.C. the Roman poet Virgil composed the “Aeneid,” the third great classical epic inspired by the Trojan War.
 It follows a group of Trojans led by the hero Aeneas who leave their destroyed city to travel to Carthage before founding the city of Rome.
 Virgil’s aim was in part to give Rome’s first imperial dynasty an origin story as impressive as that of the Greeks.

 Many portions of the Trojan War epics are difficult to read historically.
 Several of the main characters are direct offspring of the Greek gods (Helen was fathered by Zeus, who disguised himself as a swan and raped her mother Leda), and much of the action is guided (or interfered with) by the various competing gods.
+For example, Paris supposedly won Helen’s love after awarding the Goddess Aphrodite the golden apple for her beauty (“The Judgment of Paris” tells the story of how Paris was asked to select the most beautiful goddess between Hera, Athena, and Aphrodite by granting the winner a golden apple).
 Lengthy sieges were recorded in the era, but the strongest cities could only hold out for a few months, not 10 full years.

 Major excavations at the site of Troy in 1870 under the direction of German archaeologist Heinrich Schliemann revealed a small citadel mound and layers of debris 25 meters deep.
 Later studies have document more than 46 building phases grouped into nine bands representing the site’s inhabitation from 3,000 B.C. until its final abandonment in A.D.
 1350.
 Recent excavations have shown an inhabited area 10 times the size of the citadel, making Troy a significant Bronze Age city.
 Layer VIIa of the excavations, dated to about 1180 B.C., reveals charred debris and scattered skeletons—evidence of a wartime destruction of the city that may have inspired portions of the story of the Trojan War.
 In Homer’s day, 400 years later, its ruins would have still been visible.